susanmarie87/Wild_Boutique/README.md

 Solution: Scott and James had a student who had previously had these problems.
 I generated a new user key and added them to the Heroku config vars and the images displayed on Heroku.
 ______________

+## <a>Remaining Flake8 errors</a>

+- The linter is not figuring out the inherited model.
+An attempt to remedy this error was made by adding pylint Django module as an argument to Flake8 in Settings but was unsuccessful.

+- The automatically generated Django files came with a ton of errors but those have been ignored as they may effect efficiency.

+- Import env and unused django.contrib import admin have errors almost driven me to drink.
+I have left it be.
+When I remove it, the project breaks.
+When I leave it, I get an error.

+- The Products app in views.py has a "Missing Module Docstring" error on line 1, but there is a module docstring so that's python styling for you.

+- Profiles app has a few errors in the models.py file:
+"Instance of 'OneToOneField' has no 'username' member" "UserProfile' has no 'objects' member

+- Several errors in the Checkout app view.py file in regards to profiles and objects that I was unable to solve.
+All relating to the products having no objects or not existing even though it seems like they exist because they work.
+An attempt was made to remedy these errors but were ultimately left ignored.

+- Warnings in signal.py contact file but when arguments are removed the website breaks

+## HTML Validation Errors

+I could not find the </a> tags they were speaking of.
+I went through every template and could not find them so there are unfortunately four html validation errors.

 ## User Story Testing

 - USER STORY: "I want to be able to quickly view the products sold on the site."
 In order to meet this user story, a button was placed directly on the landing page for an obvious link to the products.
 There is also a product link located on the navbar.